-Next, check the URL, ensure alt tags are added, and the meta description is proper.
+Next, check the URL and add alt tags and the proper meta description.

 While publishing, create a checklist comprising essential points that you should check for every article.
 This will come in handy for you or others you hire at a later stage.

 Publishing your article and believing that SEO will do the work for you is not true!

 The real work starts post-publishing.
 It is essential to market your article across different digital platforms.
 This includes promoting it on Instagram, Twitter, LinkedIn, Pinterest, Facebook, Quora, Flipboard, Reddit, etc.

 - The first prominent place to turn to is social media.
 Choose the platform that best suits your niche and attracts your target audience.
 This is important to keep in mind when you are promoting your blog.
 There’s no use promoting your blog on every social media platform.
 Look for the channels that will provide you with the best returns.